-Chevy Equinox years to avoid — most common problems
+Best and worst Chevy Equinox years — which to avoid

 Most common Chevy Equinox problems